 Given that older people were more likely to fail the test, it’s unsurprising that falling was associated with a higher likelihood of mortality — almost five times as likely, the researchers found.
 But after matching subjects based on age and rooting out confounding variables like obesity and other health problems, the result still held strong: Failure to balance on one leg for ten seconds was linked to an 84% higher risk of all-cause mortality.

 Predictors of death

-Other physical tests like this have been previously found to be useful predictors of death.
-For example, studies consistently show that older adults with the greatest hand-grip strength, used as a proxy for overall physical strength, live longer and have a much lower risk of death than older adults with weaker hand-grip strength.
+Other physical tests like this have proven to be useful predictors of death.
+For example, studies consistently show that older adults with the greatest hand-grip strength, which is used as a proxy for overall physical strength, live longer and have a much lower risk of death than older adults with weaker hand-grip strength.